SinMaven/SinMaven/README.md

 ### Hey

-I'm **Moayed**, a kernel tinkere and open source lover.
+I'm **Moayed**, a kernel tinkerer and open source lover.
 One day will know how to close vim.

 ### Some of me
 |     **Projects**     |      **Blog**        |